- Elegant body

 A potent V-6 and standard all-wheel drive ensure that the 2020 Audi A7 handles and accelerates exceptionally well.

 We rate the 2020 A7 at 7 out of 10 for its performance, with extra points for handling and acceleration.
+If rated separately, the hotter S7 would score higher.

-The turbocharged V-6 emits quite a rumble underhood as it vaults the car forward.
+The turbocharged V-6 in the A7 emits quite a rumble underhood as it vaults the car forward.
 The 7-speed gearbox’s paddle shifters fire off rapid gear changes, even if some rivals offer more cogs.
 A thick-rimmed steering wheel feels great in the driver’s hands, though actual steering feel is limited at best.

 Standard all-wheel drive includes a rear-biased 40/60 torque split, though 80 percent of the power can go forward in slippery situations.
 Drivers in cold climates will want to consider winter tires, especially with the summer tires that can be included with option packages.